 Prioritization using Rank

-Ranking is indicative - for implementations, no technical limitations should be set against being able to sort tasks in Stage within the same Rank and between different ranks.
+In practice, ranking is indicative - for implementations, no technical limitations should be set against being able to sort tasks in Stage or backlog between different ranks.

 Clarity defines five different ranks.